top of page

 Secretary

-Stephanie has worked in the arts and heritage sector in various capacities for many years.
-She was manager of Norwich’s Grade 1 listed Dragon Hall from 2004 to 2012 and has held marketing and development roles for several organisations including Heritage Network Norfolk and Museums Sheffield.
-She is also a trustee of Anteros Arts Foundation.
+Stephanie is employed as Secretary for Historic Norfolk.
+She has worked in the arts and heritage sector in various capacities for many years.
+From 2004 to 2012 she was manager of Norwich’s Grade 1 listed Dragon Hall and has held marketing, PR and development roles for organisations including Heritage Network Norfolk and Museums Sheffield.